aidswidjaja/study/docs/maths/index.md

 ---
 # Maths 5.3

-## like Khan Academy, but a lot worse
+## like Khan Academy, but a lot worse.
+Also probably the most incomplete section on this website.

 With credit to the following resources: